anthemized/Q95T-settings/EN/README.md

 | Shadow details         | +1                 | +2                 | +3                     | 0                       | **-1**               | **0**                 | **0**                | 0                      |
 | Colour Space           | Auto               | Auto               | Auto                   | Native (greyed)         | **auto**             | **auto**              | **auto**             | **auto**               |

-(1) HDR night is the only setting that is able to comply to HDR EOTF curve (gamma 2.4)

 | White Balance 2points in use SDR | offset | gain   |
 | -------------------------------- | ------ | ------ |